trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 - [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) repository
 - etc.

-💚 If you could find the needed dataset and its license allows you to re-use it, it is probably the fastest way to get streight to the model training.
+💚 If you could find the needed dataset and its license allows you to re-use it, it is probably the fastest way to get straight to the model training.

-💔 I couldn't find the dataset with labeled `https://` prefixes thoguh.
+💔 I couldn't find the dataset with labeled `https://` prefixes though.

 So we need to skip this option.